couchbase/testrunner/README.md

     rest_password:asdasd

-**[servers]** section lists port and ssh related information. ssh connection information is required for small subset of tests where test needs to perform installation,backup or restore.
+**[servers]** section lists port and ssh related information. ssh connection information is required for a small subset of tests where the test needs to perform installation, backup or restore.
+If the ssh connection requires public key authentication then an ssh_key attribute with the path to a private key can be added.
 If ns_server instances are started using ns_server/cluster_run script then you only need to define ip and port for those nodes.

 Example: